ken-rolex/culinaryAI/docs/blueprint.md

 - Image Upload: Page to upload images of ingredients.
 - Image to Ingredients: Use AI to extract ingredients from image.
 The AI tool will extract all possible ingredients from the provided image.

+## <span style="color:blue">New Extended Features:</span>

+-   **Hindi Language Support:** Add support for Hindi language to cater to Indian users.
+-   **History Feature:** Implement a history feature to store user activity and recipe history.
+-   **Nutrient Meter:** Add a nutrient meter feature to analyze and display the nutrient levels of recipes, including the types of nutrients present.
+-   **Health Meter:** Introduce a health meter feature that allows users to assess their health status based on body weight, age, height, and BMI.
+-   **Personalized Fitness and Health Tips:** Include a feature that provides users with personalized fitness and health tips based on their individual situation and health data.

 ## Style Guidelines:

 - Primary color: shades of green for a fresh, natural feel.